gbmhunter/blog/content/electronics/components/capacitors/_index.md

 Ceramic capacitors are named after the tiny disc of ceramic material they use for their dielectric.
 Values above 1nF are usually made from stacked ceramic plates and are called 'multilayer monolithics'.

-#### Ceramic Temperature Codes and Dielectrics
+#### Classes And Ceramic Temperature Codes

-Ceramic capacitors are made from two broad categories of dielectric, which influences the temperature stability of the capacitor. _Class 1_ ceramic capacitors have high stability and low losses, suitable for resonant circuit applications. _Class 2_ ceramic capacitors have high volumetric efficiency (more capacitance for the same size!) and are suitable for buffer, by-pass and coupling applications in where the exact capacitance value is usually not so critical.
+Ceramic capacitors are made from two broad categories of dielectric types, which influences the temperature stability of the capacitor. _Class 1_ ceramic capacitors have high stability and low losses, suitable for resonant circuit applications. _Class 2_ ceramic capacitors have high volumetric efficiency (more capacitance for the same size!) and are suitable for buffer, by-pass and coupling applications in where the exact capacitance value is usually not so critical.
+However they suffer from significant DC bias effects.

+{{% aside type="note" %}}
 When talking about the high stability of _Class 1_ ceramic capacitors, we are usually referring to the stability of the capacitance over:

 * The operating temperature
 * DC operating voltage range (the capacitance changes as the DC bias voltage across the capacitor changes!)
 * The life of the capacitor
+{{% /aside %}}

 **Class 1:**

+Class 1 capacitors primarily use calcium zirconate as their dielectric[^kemet-heres-what-makes-mlcc-dielectrics-different], which has a very stable permittivity across both temperature and DC bias.
+However, it's permittivity (and hence dielectric constant) is much less than the dielectrics used for Class 2 MLCCs, and so the capacitances are much smaller (typically pF to nF).

 {{% ref "class-1-cap-eia-dielectric-codes" %}} shows the EIA temperature codes for Class 1 ceramic capacitors.